 Depression and Caregiving

-Everyone has negative feelings that come and go over time, but when these feelings become more intense and leave caregivers totally drained of energy, crying frequently or easily angered by their loved one or other people, it may well be a warning sign of depression.
-Concerns about depression arise when the sadness and crying don’t go away or when those negative feelings are unrelenting.
+Everyone has negative thoughts or feelings that come and go over time, but when these feelings become more intense and leave you drained of energy, tearful or irritable towards a loved one, it may well be a warning sign of depression.
+Concerns about depression arise when the emptiness and crying don’t go away, or when those negative feelings are unrelenting.

 Early attention to symptoms of depression through exercise, a healthy diet, positive support of family and friends, or consultation with a trained health or mental health professional may help to prevent the development of a more serious depression over time.